Text Version of Newsletter

 Hello BAHS Members and Supporters!

-Hope to see you at our next meeting.
+Hope to see you at the next meeting and the Holiday Party.

 Jeff Whitnack, BAHS President.